DaRaFF/jsgamewiki/README.md

 ### Other Sources
 First start point for good javascript resources is bebraw with his sensational [jswiki](https://github.com/bebraw/jswiki/wiki).

 Actually I see jsGameWiki as an addition to jsWiki for game programming topics.

+A second project I'm running is [webdevresources](https://github.com/DaRaFF/webdev-resources/).
+Here i'm collecting links for web development in general.

 ### Contributors